JosieOnGit/Luniks/Geography/Cities per Nation.md

 - Tiái Ći 203 Factory and its 2246 fireworks explosion
 - Leremkov's labs

-While Leremkov's labs have been mentioned in [Vitaly Leremkov](Vitaly%20Leremkov,%202039-2098), what actually happened in these labs in Cévok remains unclear.
+While Leremkov's labs have been mentioned in [[Vitaly Leremkov, 2039-2098]], what actually happened in these labs in Cévok remains unclear.
 Dénis Terćekv (Described in [[List of notable people]]) is most likely going to be the lead investigator of these labs during Leremkov's return to Poland, as well as after his death.

 #### Weshalt